jnk0le/random/pipeline cycle test/README.md

 ### multiplication, MAC

-can't dual issue wrt each other (when preceding instruction pair cantains any multiply/MAC instruction, slippery otherwise)
+can't dual issue wrt each other (slippery)

-can't dual issue with stores when preceding instruction pair contains any multiply/MAC instruction. (slippery otherwise) Theoretically long MAC (4R due to separately adresses RdLo and RdHi) combined with reg offset store (3R) can exceed total number of RF read ports (6), but regular `mul` with imm offset store behaves exactly the same.
+can't dual issue with stores (slippery)
+Theoretically long MAC (4R due to separately adresses RdLo and RdHi) combined with reg offset store (3R) can exceed total number of RF read ports (6), but regular `mul` with imm offset store behaves exactly the same.